hoffstadt/DearPyGui/docs/source/documentation/container-stack.rst

 Container Stack
 ===============

-Unless an item is a root type or staging mode is active, all app items need to belong to a valid container item.
+Unless an item is a root item, all items need to belong to a valid container.
 An item's parent is deduced through the following process:

 1. If item is a root, no parent needed; finished.
-2. Check *before* keyword, if used skip to 6 using parent of "before" item.
+2. Check *before* keyword, if used skip to 5 using parent of "before" item.
-3. Check *parent* keyword, if used skip to 6.
+3. Check *parent* keyword, if used skip to 5.
-4. Check container stack, if used skip to 6.
+4. Check container stack, if used skip to 5.
-5. If parent is not deduced and staging is active, add item to staging; finished.
-6. Check if parent is compatible.
+5. Check if parent is compatible.
-7. Check if parent accepts.
+6. Check if parent accepts.
-8. If runtime, add item using runtime methods; finished.
+7. If runtime, add item using runtime methods; finished.
-9. If startup, add item using startup methods; finished.
+8. If startup, add item using startup methods; finished.

 Container items can be manually pushed onto the container stack using :py:func:`push_container_stack <dearpygui.dearpygui.push_container_stack>`